50 Mother's Day Gifts She'll Love for $50 or Less

 Who doesn't love a little sweet indulgence?
 Chocolate-covered strawberries can be found for a few dollars apiece at a local chocolate shop.
 Or, get more bang for the buck by dipping fresh strawberries in chocolate melted in a double boiler.
 Let them cool on wax paper in the fridge for a few hours and present them in a box with tissue paper.

 Many moms are too busy to explore the world of new music.
-Whether you introduce her to some interesting musicians or make an old-school mix of classics, she will appreciate the effort and think of you every time she plays the mix.
+Whether you introduce her to some interesting musicians or make an old-school mix of classics, she will appreciate the effort and think of you every time she plays it.
 There are lots of options for making a music mix, from CDs to Spotify.